Serenade No. 5 (Mozart)

 The Serenade No. 5 in D major, K. 204/213a was written on 5 August 1775 by Wolfgang Amadeus Mozart for ceremonies at the University of Salzburg.
 The work is very similar to the serenade K. 203, composed for Salzburg the previous summer.

 Structure

-The serenade is scored for two oboes (doubling flutes), bassoon, two horns, two trumpets and strings.
+The serenade is scored for two oboes (doubling flutes), bassoon, two horns in D, A, and G, two trumpets in D, and strings.
 There are seven movements: